calpaterson/quarchive/README.md

-# Quartermarker - social bookmarks in your browser
+# Quarchive - a social bookmarking tool

-Quartermarker (a working title) is a mechanism for syncing your browser bookmarks with a third-party server (provided) for fun and profit.
+Quarchive is a open source social bookmarking system.

+It consists of a web server and a browser extension (that syncs your bookmarks with the server).

 ## Building